Did you know that your knitting has a tail?

 It can disguise itself as the working yarn.

 The first problem can be avoided by ensuring that your tail is long enough not to pop through the last stitch.
 Leave a nice long tail.
-Unfortunately, this long tail can create the second problem.
-You see, it is easy to mistake a long tail for the working yarn.
-Fortunately, there is a solution for this problem as well.

 Put an anchor on your tail.